awsdocs/amazon-kendra-developer-guide/doc_source/custom-document-enrichment.md

 1. In the left navigation pane, under **Indexes**, select **Document enrichments** and then select **Add document enrichment**\.

 1. On the **Configure Lambda functions** page, in the **Lambda for pre\-extraction** section, select from the dropdowns your Lambda function ARN and your Amazon S3 bucket\.
-Add your IAM access role by selecting your role from the dropdown to give the required permissions to create the document enrichment\.
+Add your IAM access role by selecting the option to create a new role from the dropdown\.
+This creates the required Amazon Kendra permissions to create the document enrichment\.

 ------
 #### [ CLI ]